-- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If your Level 2 Appeal is turned down, and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3, and make a third appeal.
-If you decide to make a third appeal, the details on how to do this are in the written notice you got after your second appeal. - The Level 3 Appeal is handled by an administrative law judge.
-Section 9 in this chapter tells more about Levels 3, 4 and 5 of the appeals process.
+- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
+If you decide to make a third appeal, the details on how to do this are in the written notice you got after your second appeal.

+• The Level 3 Appeal is handled by an Administrative Law Judge or attorney adjudicator.
+Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.

-Section 7.
-How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon that are necessary to diagnose and treat your illness or injury.
+SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon

+When you are admitted to a hospital, you have the right to get all of your covered hospital services that are necessary to diagnose and treat your illness or injury.
 For more information about our coverage for your hospital care, including any limitations on this coverage, see Chapter 4 of this booklet: Medical Benefits Chart (what is covered and what you pay).